 Before you sign the forms, make sure you understand these legal documents that become part of your bankruptcy file.
 Although the LIT prepares them from the information you provide, they are your statements.
 You are responsible for the accuracy of their contents.
 Review them carefully before you sign.
 Once these documents have been filed with and accepted by the Official Receiver, you become legally bankrupt and, at this point, the process cannot be reversed without a court order.
 Keep copies of notices and all other documents the LIT sends you.

 What happens after the forms are filed with and accepted by the Official Receiver and I become bankrupt?

 Generally, a meeting of creditors is not necessary but there may be instances where such a meeting will be held.
 Creditors or the Official Receiver may request one.
 If a meeting of creditors is called, you must attend this meeting.
 You may also be required to go to the Official Receiver's office to answer several questions under oath about your financial affairs.

 What happens at the first meeting of creditors?

-If a meeting is called, the trustee will give a report about your assets and liabilities and the creditors may ask you questions related to your financial file.
-The creditors will then vote to either confirm the trustee's appointment, or substitute a trustee of their choice.
+If a meeting is called, the LIT will give a report about your assets and liabilities and the creditors may ask you questions related to your financial file.
+The creditors will then vote to either confirm the LIT's appointment, or substitute an LIT of their choice.
 The creditors will then have an opportunity to vote for the appointment of inspectors.
-They may also give directions to the trustee related to the administration of the estate.
+They may also give directions to the LIT related to the administration of the estate.